Kadd-L/Eureka22.github.io/_posts/2011-03-10-sample-post.md

 share: true
 ---

 Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+Check the source code to see the many embedded elements within paragraphs.[^2]
+[^2]:lll

 # Heading 1